-A foreign key which defines database integrity.
+A foreign key defines database integrity.
 This key prevents wrong data from being insert into the foreign key column.
 Single values that you enter into the foreign key column.

-How to delete duplicates from Table
+How to Delete Duplicates from Table

 Deletion of duplicate records with Common Table Expressions (CTE)